klippa-app/nativescript-http/README.md

 * Ability to use without any code change
 * Ability to make all http requests go through this plugin
 * Backwards compatible (behaves the same as core HTTP)
+* Ability to set a global user agent
+* Ability to control cookies
+* Ability to control background image parsing

 ## Warning
-The iOS implementation has not been created yet.
+The iOS implementation is not complete yet, it misses the multipart form data functionality.
 The Android implementation is finished.
-For iOS we fall back to the default NativeScript Core Request.

 ## Installation